alamhanz/datakoen/assets/markdowns/indomap-table-explain.md

 **Additional Columns**

+The name under selected `column area` are already normalized.

+* old_[column area]: the `Original Area Name`
-* normalized_area: Normalized name from the original data.
+* normalized_area: The normalized name derived from `Original Area Name`.
-* is_already_normalized: boolean which indicates which original data is already normalized.
+* is_already_normalized: A boolean indicating whether the area was originally normalized before the process.